sachnaror/Virtual-Try-On-Application-using-Flask-Twilio-and-Gradio/README.md

-# Virtual Try-On Prototype with Flask, Twilio, and Hugging Face's Gradio API !
+# Virtual Try-On Prototype using Flask, Twilio, and Gradio’s IDM-VTON

-This repository contains the code for a virtual try-on application built using Flask, Twilio's WhatsApp API, and Gradio's app with IDM-VTON try-on model.
-Users can send images via WhatsApp to Twilio to try on garments virtually, and the results are sent back to them.
+Users send images via WhatsApp to try on outfits virtually, and the app sends back the results.
+It’s like texting your way to a virtual wardrobe makeover! 👗📲

 ## Features
 - Receive images of a person and a garment via WhatsApp.